 Operationalization: There should be no changes, no trend away from support for free speech, in data collected from college students after 2015, compared to college students before 2014.
 Yglesias does us the favor of offering these three specific empirical statements as his summary of what he believes the data say: 1) “Overall public support for free speech is rising over time, not falling.”
 2) “People on the political right are less supportive of free speech than people on the left.”
 3) “College graduates are more supportive than non-graduates.”

-In this post we’ll examine the debate between the Lost Generation Theorists, who predict a big change in the average level of support for free speech, and the Skeptics, who assert that in fact there has been no change (or else continued change in the direction opposite of that predicted by the zombie alarmists).
-In a later post we’ll examine the debate between the New Dynamic Theorists and the Skeptics.
+In this post we’ll examine the debate between the Lost Generation Theorists, who predict a big change in the average level of support for free speech, and the Skeptics, who assert that in fact there has been no change (or else continued change in the direction opposite of that predicted by the lost generation theorists).
+In our next post we’ll examine the debate between the New Dynamic Theorists and the Skeptics.
 (Well focus on data about who is afraid to speak up on campus, and why, and whether that fear is increasing.)

 Before we delve into the relevant datasets, we must note a crucial point: This debate is not about millennials in general over the past 10 years, it is about iGen college students after 2015.
 Many people seem to think that the millennial generation ends with birth years around 1998-2000, but several researchers studying generational trends have noticed elbows in the data—turning points—beginning with adolescents who were born around 1995.
 Jean Twenge calls the generation after the millennials “iGen,” for “internet generation.”
 She shows that they have higher rates of anxiety, depression, self-harm, and suicide.
 They have a lower appetite for risk taking, and higher desires for safety.
 This generation first arrived on college campuses around 2013.
 By 2017, the millennials were largely gone (at least from the elite residential schools where most students come straight from high school and graduate in four years).
 So the key period of change, if there is one, is from 2013-2017.